top of page

 ~~ WHY THE BALD EAGLE REPRESENTS LOVE ~~

-Gete'ayayaag, our ancestors, have taught us that to feel true zaagi'idiwin is to know and love Gichi-manidoo (the Great Mystery) because the very breath of Gichi-manidoo is considered the giver of human life.
-It is through love of oneself, they said, that we express our love for the Great Mystery of Life.
-Migizi, the Bald Eagle, represents the Teaching of love because (s)he flies high above the earth and is therefore closer to the Great Mystery than any other creature.
-Love is the most elusive of all virtues and no other creature is so elusive as this mighty spirit-bird, and love has the same light and airy nature as its feathers.
+Gete'ayayaag, our forebears, have imparted the wisdom that experiencing true zaagi'idiwin involves knowing and loving Gichi-manidoo (the Great Mystery), as the breath of Gichi-manidoo is regarded as the source of human life.
+They taught that by loving ourselves, we express our love for the Great Mystery of Life.
+Migizi, the Bald Eagle, symbolizes the Teaching of love because it soars high above the earth, closer to the Great Mystery than any other being.
+Love is the most elusive of virtues, and no creature is as elusive as this majestic spirit-bird, with love having the same light and airy quality as its feathers.

-Migizi miigwanan, the eagle feathers adorning the above wedding rings, therefore embody gookomisinaan/gimishoomisinaan migizi — our Grandmother/Grandfaher the Bald Eagle — itself.
-The marquise-cut diamond mounted on the feather of the the ladies' ring symbolizes the purity of Migizi's knowledge and his/her wise lessons regarding love and introspection.
-The stone's off-center placement on the feather, in conclusion, is my artistic reference to the above-mentioned notion of outwardness — which, in turn, is expressed through the verb zaagigi, which means, "sprout, grow out."
-As if the diamond were a blade-tipped leaf sprouting spontaneously out of a tree branch in springtime...
+Migizi miigwanan, the eagle feathers adorning the storytelling rings above, thus represent gookomisinaan/gimishoomisinaan migizi our Grandmother/Grandfather the Bald Eagle — itself.
+The marquise-cut diamond set on the feather of the ladies' ring symbolizes the purity of Migizi's wisdom and his/her insightful teachings about love and introspection.
+The stone's off-center position on the feather, ultimately, is my artistic nod to the aforementioned concept of outwardness — which, in turn, is expressed through the verb zaagigi, meaning "sprout, grow out."
+As if the diamond were a blade-tipped leaf spontaneously sprouting from a tree branch in springtime...

 Ahaaw sa.
 Mii sa ekoozid.
 Miigwech gibizindaw noongom.
 Well, that is the end of the today's teaching.
 Thank you for listening to me.
 Giga-waabamin wayiiba giishpin manidoo inendang, I will see you again soon, if the Great Mystery wills it.
 Mino bimaadizin!
 Live well!